 Nurses and those working in care should be nonjudgmental, supportive and understanding in order to gain the trust of those they are caring for.
 Maintaining a kind and respectful approach to health work has many benefits, including improved nurse-patient relationships, increased patient compliance with care plans and treatments, improved patient outcomes and increased patient satisfaction.
 Open communication and mutual respect can also result in shorter hospital stays, relieving pain, decreased anxiety and an optimistic outlook on recovery.
 Each person in need should be treated as a unique individual and should be supported in their spiritual beliefs as well as their emotional, psychological and cultural needs.

-Providing patient-focused care and forming relationships based on kindness and empathy gives nurses the opportunity to directly impact their own happiness and fulfilment too.
+The University of Texas explains that providing patient-focused care and forming relationships based on kindness and empathy gives nurses the opportunity to directly impact their own happiness and fulfilment too.
 It is proven that nurses and care workers who have greater job satisfaction tend to be more productive, motivated and committed to quality care.

 To stay focused on providing kindness through care work and nursing, staff should be mindful of the patient's needs, such as their individualised care and listening to their concerns, taking the time to introduce themselves as well as other nurses or healthcare providers who will interact with the patient, address patients by their name and make frequent eye contact.
 Maintaining ongoing communication with patients, family members and caregivers also helps to build a good rapport.
 Care givers and nurses should encourage patients and those around them to ask questions, and take the time to answer them to their satisfaction.
 It’s important to always be respectful and courteous, even when faced with unhappy or demanding patients.

 The 6 C’s are the foundations for kindness in nursing and care work: